xpqz/documentation/language-reference/docs/language-reference-guide/system-commands/system-commands-a-z/save.md

 <h1 class="heading"><span class="name">Save Workspace</span><span class="command">)SAVE {-force} {ws}</span></h1>

-This command compacts (see "Workspace Available: " on page 1 for details) and saves the active workspace.
+This command compacts (see ["Workspace Available: "](../../system-functions/system-functions-a-z/system-functions-a-z/wa.md) for details) and saves the active workspace.

 If specified, `ws` is a full or relative path name to the file in which the workspace will be written.
 If `ws` is omitted, it defaults to `⎕WSID`.
 Unless the path specified by `ws` or `⎕WSID` is a full pathname, it is taken to be relative to the current working directory which may be obtained by the expression: `⊃1 ⎕NPARTS ''`.